lidesdk/lide.github.io/content/post/shell-release-0.2.0.md

 +++

-With this version we release x86 binaries for Windows and x86 and x64 for Linux.
+We release x86 binaries for Windows and x86 and x64 for Linux.

 This is because wxLua x64 binaries has not yet been compiled but some libraries are ported now: lfs, base64, ssl.

 All base and stable libraries are tested and framework widgets classes are fully implemented with some exceptions.

 Changes or new features: